-Often times, when I run a vim command that makes “big” changes to a file (a
+Often times, when I run a vim command that makes “big” changes to a file (a macro or a

 :vimgrep command) I lose my original position and feel disoriented.